gardenlinux/gardenlinux/docs/Repository/README.md

 #### Generally:

-	deb http://repo.gardenlinux.io/gardenlinux $GARDENLINUX_EPOCH main
+	deb http://repo.gardenlinux.io/gardenlinux $days_since_garden_linux_release main

-`$GARDENLINUX_EPOCH` is generally `dev`, but the Garden Linux Version number can be defined here.
-It is the number of days since first Garden Linux release.
+`$days_since_garden_linux_release` is the number of days since 31.03.2020.

+For each day since we switched to an own package repository, we offer a respective distribution in our repo.gardenlinux.io apt repository.

+While `dev` contains always the latest package versions, the dated-distros contain the packages from that day.

 <details>
   <summary>More Info</summary>

-Try running [bin/garden-version](bin/garden-version), to get the $GARDENLINUX_EPOCH value:
+Try running [bin/garden-version](bin/garden-version), to get the $days_since_garden_linux_release value:
   ```
 # ./bin/garden-version
     dev